What Dangers Affect Teen Drivers?

 At 17, teen drivers become eligible for an unrestricted license, if they’ve had their restricted license for 6 months with absolutely no violations.

-Find the Right Insurance Coverage for Your Teen
+How Can You Find the Right Insurance Coverage for Your Teen?

 On most insurance policies, adding your teen driver is a benefit.
 You may qualify for additional perks, such as multi-car and good student discounts.
 When your teen’s ready to go off to college, you’ll want to keep them under your policy – even if they keep the car at home – to keep your benefits active.